-- 1. Make sure Dr.Web operates in administrator mode (the lock at the bottom of the program window is open a.).
-Otherwise, click the lock ... - 2.
+- 1. Make sure Dr.Web operates in administrator mode (the lock at the bottom of the program window is open 1).
+Otherwise, click the lock 1. - 2.
 Click the Ransomware Protection tile.
 A component parameter window opens. - 3.
 In the drop-down menu, select an action to be applied to all applications.

-Figure 46.
+Figure 64.
 Selecting Dr. Web reaction

-- Allow-all the applications are allowed to modify user's files. - Block-all the applications are not allowed to encrypt user's files.
+- Allow-all the applications are allowed to modify user files. - Block-all the applications are not allowed to encrypt user files.
 This mode is enabled by default.
-When an application attempts to encrypt user's files the following notification will be shown:
+When an application attempts to encrypt the user files following notification will be shown:

-Figure 47.
-Notification example with a blocked application attempt to modify user's files
+Figure 65.
+Notification example with a blocked application attempt to modify user files

-• Ask-when an application attempts to encrypt a user's file, a notification appears, where you can prevent the encryption or ignore it:
+• Ask-when an application attempts to encrypt a user file, a notification appears, where you can prevent the encryption or ignore it:

-Figure 48.
+Figure 66.
 Notification example with an application attempt to modify user's files